 Both cases charge via USB-C, wireless charging, and support Wireless PowerShare, which lets you charge the case by placing it on a compatible Samsung Galaxy device.

 The Galaxy Buds Pro have active noise cancelling, and it works better than most active noise cancelling true wireless earbuds.
-In the Samsung Galaxy Wearable app, you can toggle the ANC between a low and a high setting.
+In the Samsung Galaxy Wearable app (Android only), you can toggle the ANC between a low and a high setting.
 The high setting effectively cancels out low-frequency noises such as engine rumbles or the sound of a dishwasher.
 The passive isolation on these earbuds is also quite good, making them excellent commute partners.

 Unlike the Pro, the Galaxy Buds Plus don’t have active noise cancelling, but the passive isolation effectively attenuates high-frequency, incidental noises (higher than 1kHz) like the sounds of a busy public space.
 While the Galaxy Buds Plus lack ANC, they have an ambient sound mode which lets you remain aware of your surroundings.
 This can help you stay safe if you’re using the Buds Plus to exercise in public; it’s also available for the Galaxy Buds Pro.